Speak Now World Tour – Live: Commercial performance

 Speak Now World Tour – Live debuted at number eleven on the US Billboard 200 chart with 77,000 copies sold first-week.
 It also debuted at number two on the Top Country Albums chart, the highest debut of the week.
 As of July 2019, the album has sold 368,000 copies in the US.
 The album peaked at number 16 on the Australian albums chart and entered the top 30 on albums charts in Canada and Japan.
 In Australia, it additionally peaked atop the country-music albums chart, and the DVD, which peaked at number five, was certified triple platinum by the Australian Recording Industry Association (ARIA) in 2014.
 Two of the tracks appeared on charts.
 The live recording of "Drops of Jupiter" peaked at number seven on the Bubbling Under Hot 100 Singles chart, number 22 on the Country Digital Song Sales chart, and number 74 on the Hot Canadian Digital Songs chart.
 The medley "Back to December / Apologize / You're Not Sorry" also peaked at number 45 on the Country Digital Song Sales chart.

+In the United Kingdom, Speak Now World Tour – Live initially peaked at number 14 on the Official Charts Company's UK Music Video Chart in 2011.
+In 2023, the live album resurged in popularity and peaked atop the UK Music Video Chart dated July 30, 2023.